 Do not sign this confession.
 Otherwise, the police will be called immediately after and the store will press criminal charges.
 Furthermore, these actions constitute false-imprisonment by loss-prevention, under Florida Statute §812.015(3)(a)

 If a merchant suspects you of theft, they are required to detain you in a reasonable time and in a reasonable manner, and immediately contact police after you have been taken into custody.

 If you find yourself in a similar scenario, inquire as to whether you are free to leave.
 If you are not, ask whether and when the police have been called.

-Your next step is to say nothing and to call the healthcare-based criminal law attorneys at Chapman Law Group.
+Your next step is to say nothing and to call the Florida health care lawyers at Chapman Law Group.
 Failure to do so can lead to the emergency suspension of your professional license and potential criminal charges.

-We serve pharmacists all across Florida (Miami, Tampa, Jacksonville, Orlando and West Palm Beach and surrounding communities).
+Our Florida health care attorneys serve pharmacists across the state (Miami, Tampa, Jacksonville, Orlando and West Palm Beach and surrounding communities).
 Contact us today to learn what we can do for you.